bingoohuang/longlived-grpc/README.md

 ## HTTP REST API

+### Server API list

 1. `:7080/server/start` start the grpc server
-1. `:7080/server/stop` stop the grpc server
+2. `:7080/server/stop` stop the grpc server

+### Client API list

-1. `:7080/client/start` start a new grpc streaming call
+3. `:7081/client/start` start a new grpc streaming call
-1. `:7080/client/stop?id=xxx` stop an existing grpc streaming call
+4. `:7081/client/stop?id=xxx` stop an existing grpc streaming call
-1. `:7080/client/list` list the existing grpc streaming calls
+5. `:7081/client/list` list the existing grpc streaming calls
-1. `:7080/client/notify` do an invoke notify grpc call
+6. `:7081/client/notify` do an invoke notify grpc call

 ## channelzcli

 1. ensure env `GRPC_CHANNELZ` has not the value as any of `0`, `off`, `no`